About Com S 541

 Although we will not always make fine distinctions in points the nominal minimum standards are given by the following table.

-Much of the homework in this class is to be done in teams of 3-4 people.
+Some of the work this class will be done in teams of 3-4 people.
 There are two reasons for doing teamwork in this class.
-The first is that most software systems that need an analysis and design process are large enough to require teamwork; hence this is a valuable job skill.
+The first is that languages are designed and implemented by teams; hence this is more realistic.
 The second is that, according to studies, you learn more effectively when you participate in group discussions.

 The following discusses the grading policies and procedures at apply to such teams.